-Fresh coconut is delicious but trying to open a coconut safely is challenging.
+You may wish to try fresh coconut but trying to open a coconut safely is challenging.
+You truly take your life into your hands.
 A coconut's hard outer hull makes it difficult to get to the tasty interior.
 How the heck do you open a coconut without losing a finger?

 Coconut Prior to Cracking

 How to Puncture and Drain a Coconut

 Before you begin, put down a plastic bag or take your coconut outside, where drips won't be a problem.

 - Locate the Three Eyes on the Coconut.
 The coconut eyes are the entry point.
 This is where you'll make a small hole in the coconut and drain it, prior to breaking the outer shell.